scottbuckley/ethernaut-notes/README.md

 }
 </details>

+To complete this level, we need to increase the number of tokens we have, past our starting quota of 20 tokens.
 A quick glance at the code doesn't show anything super out-of-place, but the issue here is pretty simple: integer underflow.
 And of course, you can see that they have specified Solidity version 0.6.0, as newer versions of the compiler perform more careful checks on integer arithmetic.

 The comparison in `require(balances[msg.sender] - _value >= 0);` will always pass, as `_value` is unsigned, as is everything in `balances`.
 My first thought was just to send 30 tokens to myself, but this wouldn't work; it would subtract 30 tokens from my balance, resulting in me having a huge number of tokens (2^256-10, give or take off-by-one), but then that number would "increase" again by 30, causing it to *overflow* back to the original 20.
 The first thing I did was to deploy a contract to send some tokens to myself, but then I realised I didn't even need to do that; I can just send tokens to anybody except myself, so I sent them to the level contract itself.
 ```